Back to jobs

 Vancouver BC Canada

-We’re looking for a startup-minded product builder who’s hands-on, cross-functional, and obsessed with delivering user value—fast.
+Now, we’re building the most powerful AI platform in dental, used by clinics and labs worldwide.
+We’re looking for a technical Product Manager — a startup-minded product builder who’s hands-on, cross-functional, and obsessed with delivering user value fast.

-This is more than backlog grooming and Jira tickets.
-It’s about owning the product lifecycle end-to-end, stepping into the chaos, and bringing clarity to a fast-moving AI platform that’s reshaping an entire industry.
+This isn’t about managing a roadmap or grooming backlogs.
+It’s about owning the product lifecycle end-to-end, bringing clarity to complexity, and helping scale a fast-moving AI platform that’s reshaping an entire industry.

 What You’ll Do